pourabk-hexaware/insights-teachable-machine-wrapper/README.md

-# Inisghts Demo Code - Python Wrapper for Google Teachable Machine
+# Insights Demo Code - Python Wrapper for Google Teachable Machine
 ##### A python based backend for hosting ML models from Google's Teachable Machine and Running demos on webcam
 &nbsp;